Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Policy Value Estimators

-Importantly, the locally saturated condition on $\mpci$ at $\pb$ means that we do not have to explicitly consider the tangent space of $\mpci$.
-We chose to enforce this since the correct tangent space under more general assumptions appears to be very complex and difficult to define concretely.
-Furthermore, although more specific tangent spaces have been proposed in past work on proximal causal inference, their correctness has not been properly justified.
-We do not explore these issues here in further detail as they are technically complex and besides the point of this paper, but for completeness we provide details in \cref{apx:tangent-space}.

 Given this setup, we can now present our main efficiency result. \begin{theorem} Suppose that $\pb$ is the observational distribution given by a POMDP and logging policy that satisfies the conditions of \cref{thm:identification-pci}, and let \cref{asm:semiparametric-reg} be given.
-Then, $\psidr(\tau_H) - v_\gamma(\pi_e)$ is the efficient influence function for $V(\mathcal P)$ locally at $\mathcal P = \pb$. \end{theorem}
+Then, $\psidr(\tau_H) - v_\gamma(\pi_e)$ is the efficient influence function for $V(\mathcal P)$ at $\mathcal P = \pb$. \end{theorem}

 Finally, the following corollary combines this result with \cref{thm:consistency}, which shows that under the same conditions, if the nuisances are appropriately estimated then the resulting estimator will achieve the semiparametric efficiency bound relative to $\mpci$. \begin{corollary} Let the conditions of \cref{thm:consistency,thm:efficiency} be given.
-Then, the estimator $\hat v^{(n)}_\gamma(\pi_e)$ is semi-parametrically efficient relative to the model $\mpci$. \end{corollary}
+Then, the estimator $\hat v^{(n)}_\gamma(\pi_e)$ is semiparametrically efficient w.r.t. $\mpci$. \end{corollary}